shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 Olive did not looking up from her coloring.
 Before her, a line drawing of a bunny lay on the kitchen table, a pile of crayons strewn in every direction.
 Her right hand pinched the tip of a brown crayon, earnestly pressing into the paper so that she could finish coloring the bunny's ear.

 "I know Mama's not here.
-I've knew that yesterday, and I knew that this morning, and I'll know that tonight.
+I knew that yesterday, and I knew that this morning, and I'll know that tonight.
 But why am I sad just this moment, Papa?
 I wasn't sad before."

 "Before what?"
 He had resumed working on the pan, to occupy his hands.
 Something had burnt in place on the bottom, and wouldn't scrape off even though it had sat soaking throughout lunch.